 In your final year you’ll return to Lancaster to complete your degree.
 Feedback from previous students is that their final year studies were enhanced by the real-world experience they were able to draw on.

 Whatever your career path, having the skills to critically evaluate your own learning and development will considerably enhance your effectiveness in the workplace.
 During your final year, you will be asked to reflect on your experience of work based learning.
-Did you take part in any formal training relating during your placement?
+Did you take part in any formal training during your placement?
 How did this benefit your work?
 What kinds of informal learning opportunities arose?
 What did you learn about your own preferences for professional development?
 How do your experiences compare to those of other placement students?

 You will be asked to consider your future career aims and identify areas for further development.